National Olympic Committee of the Republic of Uzbekistan

 The National Olympic Committee of the Republic of Uzbekistan (Latinised-Oʻzbekiston Milliy Olimpiya qoʻmitasi) is the National Olympic Committee representing Uzbekistan.
 It was founded in the year of 1992, although it was not recognised by the International Olympic Committee until 1 January 1993.
 The headquarters of the committee is in the capital city of Tashkent.
-The incumbent-President of the national committee, Rustam Shoabdurahmonov.
+The incumbent president of the national committee is Rustam Shoabdurahmonov.